markwiggles/simple_spree/README.md

 <blockquote>
-"We will endeavour to ensure that data-hook / id combination will remain consistent within any single view file (where possible), thus making your overrides more robust and upgrade proof."  <i>Spree docs...</i> </blockquote>
+"We will endeavour to ensure that data-hook / id combination will remain consistent within any single view file (where possible), thus making your overrides more robust and upgrade proof."  <i>...Spree docs</i> </blockquote>